What is a Notice of Opposition and What Does it Mean for a Trademark Application?

 The only sure thing is that if the Applicant does not file a Response to the Notice of Opposition before the deadline set by the Trademark Trial and Appeals Board, the Opposition will be sustained by default and the trademark will not be registered.

-Do I Need to Hire an Attorney to Respond to a Notice of Opposition?
+Do I Need to Hire an Attorney to Respond?

 There are many benefits to attorney representation in a Trademark Opposition proceeding, including familiarity with the Federal Rules of Civil Procedure, which apply to such proceedings.